Tuning of altermagnetism by strain: Piezomagnetism due to relativistic effects

 In addition, bilinear terms determine the lowest-order harmonics in the angular dependence of the induced magnetization if, for example, the N\'eel order parameter is manipulated by a rotated external field.
 After relabeling in terms of the anomalous Hall vector, the same expressions determine the leading harmonics in the angular dependence of the strain-induced anomalous Hall effect (elasto-Hall conductivity \cite{Takahashi2025}).
 Therefore, in the following we focus on the $F_a$ invariants that are bilinear in $L$ and $M$.

-The allowed invariants depend only on the (crystallographic) point group and the symmetry $\Gamma_{\mathbf{L}}$ of the altermagnetic spin splitting.
+The allowed invariants depend only on the crystallographic point group and the irreducible representation (irrep) $\Gamma_{\mathbf{L}}$ of the altermagnetic order parameter.
 This information is equivalently contained in the spin point group.
-Indeed, the non-trivial spin point group in the form of equation~\eqref{eq:sg13} specifies the point group as $\mathbf{H}+ \mathcal{A} \mathbf{H}$.
-This presentation automatically identifies the one-dimensional representation $\Gamma_{\mathbf{L}}$ even (odd) under $\mathbf{H}$ ($\mathcal{A} \mathbf{H}$), respectively.
+Indeed, the nontrivial spin point group in the form of Eq.~\eqref{eq:sg13} specifies the point group as $\mathbf{H}+ \mathcal{A} \mathbf{H}$.
+This form automatically identifies the one-dimensional representation $\Gamma_{\mathbf{L}}$ that is even under $\mathbf{H}$ and odd under $\mathcal{A} \mathbf{H}$.
 Moreover, adding spatial inversion that keeps the sublattices invariant does not forbid any bilinear invariants.
 Thus, all such invariants can be deduced from the SLG.